 sometime in the fall and winter of 1987/1988.

-Pizzazz (Red Dress) and a new Misfit Graphix were
+Pizzazz (Red Dress) and the new Misfit Graphix

-put on hold for the 1988 line, and Graphix never
+were put on hold for the 1988 line, and Graphix

-appeared in the show.
-New mix match outfits, along
+never appeared in the show.
+New mix match outfits,

-with many other new fashion sets were planned
+along with many other new fashion sets were going

 Get My Love Together"